fanghanyang-db/fanghanyang-db/README.md

 - 👋 Hi, I’m @fanghanyang-db
-- 👀 I’m interested in Databricks
+- 👀 I’m interested in distributed systems
-- 🌱 I’m currently learning data ingestion
+- 🌱 I’m currently learning Apache Spark
-- 💞️ I’m looking to collaborate on data ingestion
+- 💞️ I’m looking to collaborate on data engineering
-- 📫 How to reach me fanghan.yang@databricks.com
+- 📫 How to reach me yfhsjtu@gmail.com

 <!---
 fanghanyang-db/fanghanyang-db is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.